 28) A separate tub and shower.
 "Gen [Xers and] echo boomers will take a shower over a tub/shower combo," Nash says.
 "Boomers want a separate shower and a soaking tub."

-29) Separate vanities in the master bathroom.
+29) Separate vanities in the primary bathroom.
 "Usually the woman says, 'This is your [bowl], that one is mine,'" says Nash.

 31) ...
 And more spa features.
 "Shower heads that are really big and come down like a waterfall out of the middle of the top of the shower, not out of the wall," are popular, notes O'Brien.
 Davidson-Farkas' group is "putting shower massage jets in all of our homes, even down in the low price points, to give that resort-type feeling."

-32) Linen Closets.
+32) Linen closets.
 "A lot of developers were taking out linen closets out of bathrooms; buyers miss them and want them back.
-Even if one is not in the master bath, where they expect it, it's in every other bathroom — not in the hallway," Nash says.
+Even if one is not in the primary bath, where they expect it, it's in every other bathroom — not in the hallway," Nash says.